 Kid Captain is a partnership between Children’s of Mississippi and the Ole Miss Rebels to salute pediatric patients.
 Their inspirational stories remind us just how truly courageous these young people are.

-This week’s Children’s of Mississippi Kid Captain is Kate Cox of Madison.
+This week’s Children’s of Mississippi Kid Captain is Christopher Stamps.

-Have fun at Saturday’s game, Kate!
+Have fun at Saturday’s game, Chris!
 Your friends at Children’s of Mississippi are cheering for you!